 Written by Justin Levine

-Justin is the CEO at Shepherd, a tech-enabled MGA for the construction industry.
+CEO at Shepherd, a tech-enabled MGA for the construction industry.
 Justin started his career with Hunter Roberts before leaving to found TradeTapp, a startup software-as-a-service which was acquired by BuildingConnected and subsequently Autodesk.
 At Autodesk, Justin served as Head of Risk strategy for the newly formed Construction Solutions group.